openstack/api-site/firstapp/source/networking.rst

         | tenant_id         | f77bf3369741408e89d8f6fe090d29d2           |
         +-------------------+--------------------------------------------+

-Now, create a network and subnet for the webservers.
+Now, create a network and subnet for the web servers.

 ::